Christmas dinner: Austria

 In Austria, Christmas Eve is the celebration of the end of the pre-Christmas fast.
 Christmas is usually celebrated only by Christians.
 Christmas Eve is historically the day that the tree is decorated and lit with real candles, so that the Christkindl may visit.
 Christmas Day is a national holiday in Austria and most Austrians spend the day feasting with their family.
 Fried carp, Sachertorte, and Christmas biscuits (Lebkuchen and Weihnachtssterne) are eaten, as are many other chocolate delicacies including edible Christmas ornaments.
 Christmas dinner is usually goose, ham served with Gluhwein, Rumpunsch, and chocolate mousse.

 Czech Republic

 A traditional Christmas meal in the Czech Republic is fried carp and potato salad which are eaten during Christmas dinner on the evening of 24 December.
-It is often accompanied by a fish soup prepared from carp leftovers (head or bones) or a traditional Czech mushroom dish Kuba.
+It is often accompanied by a fish soup prepared from carp leftovers (head or bones), a traditional Czech mushroom dish Kuba or Černá omáčka ("Black sauce") made from dried fruits, nuts, wine and gingerbread.
 Many households also prepare a great variety of unique Christmas biscuits to offer to visitors.
 These are prepared many days before the feast and take a long time to decorate.
 It is also common to hang for children wrapped chocolate sweets on the Christmas tree as decoration.